rodrigo-md/blog-posts-backup/cknjn4a010fzj2ks1129y0b3w.md

 Yes, absolutely.
 At least at first, compared to not testing.

 Every new skill requires time to develop.
-In this case, we need to change our mindset to constantly think about how we will be testing something and learn to master the testing library or framework of choice.
+In this case, we need to change our mindset to start thinking about how the code we are writing can be tested.
+Also, learn to master the testing library or framework of choice.

-Even after learning how to write the tests, we'll require an additional effort because we'll be writing two types of code: _tests_ and _production code_.
-But, **it doesn't mean we'll go twice as slow**.
+At first it will appear that we are doubling our efforts by writing tests and production code.
+But, in reality, what was happening was that we were writing only half of the code required by not writing the tests.

+> To write tests should be seen as part of implementing the feature or fixing the bug

+Writing tests doesn't mean we'll go twice as slow.
 After building enough experience, we'll write tests much faster.
-Besides, we write automated tests just once if the behavior doesn't change.
+Besides, we'll write automated tests just once and update them only when the behavior they're testing has changed.

 Automated tests offer quick feedback (between milliseconds and seconds) and the opportunity to execute the tests as many times as we want without effort.
 We get all the benefits of testing but with zero-waste.